hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 Create a single VCS repository for managing your organization's Sentinel policies.
 We recommend a short and descriptive name like "tfe-policies".
 Later, you will create a TFE workspace based on this repo.

-Once your policy management process is fully implemented, the repo will contain the following:
+Once the policy management process is fully implemented, the repo will contain the following:

-- **Sentinel policies,** stored as `.sentinel` files in the root of the repo.
+- **Sentinel policies** stored as `.sentinel` files in the root of the repo.
-- **A Terraform configuration,** stored in the root of the repo.
+- **A Terraform configuration** stored in the root of the repo.
 This can be a single `main.tf` file, or several smaller configuration files.
-- **Sentinel tests,** stored in a `test/` directory.
+- **Sentinel tests** stored in a `test/` directory.
 - Optionally: other information or metadata, which might include a README file, editor configurations, and CI configurations.

 ~> **Important:** When managing policies with Terraform, the security of your policy repo determines the security of your policies.
 You should strictly control merge access to this repo, prohibit direct pushes to master, and enforce a consistent process for reviewing and merging changes to policy code.